Notice to Buyers and Seller:

 “Sales Complex” means any premises being permanent, temporary or otherwise used by the Auctioneers in any Sales.

-1. Monart Equestrian, their servants or agents shall not accept any responsibility for injury, loss or damage suffered to persons, animals, goods or property or howsoever arising as a result of any act, omission, default or neglect on their part or on the part of any owners of horses and/or their agents or visitors to the Sales.
+1. The Monart Sale, their servants or agents shall not accept any responsibility for injury, loss or damage suffered to persons, animals, goods or property or howsoever arising as a result of any act, omission, default or neglect on their part or on the part of any owners of horses and/or their agents or visitors to the Sales.
 They further retain the right to prohibit the entry to their Complex of any animal which is suspected to be suffering from a contagious disease.

 2. RESERVES, BIDDING AND PRIVATE SALES